 The Foundation acts in its four statutorily defined areas: arts, education, science, and social welfare.
 The bulk of its activities are in Portugal but its impact is felt much more widely and it is becoming increasingly international in order to address society’s biggest problems and respect the Founder’s wishes.
 It works extensively with other leading European Foundations and partners constantly with NGOs and charities.

-Two issues that were close to Calouste Gulbenkian’s heart are increasingly engaging our attention today: bringing together people of different cultures, ethnicities, and religions; and the relationship between man and the environment.
+Two issues that were close to Calouste Gulbenkian’s heart are increasingly engaging our attention today: bringing together people of different cultures, ethnicities, and religions; and the relationship between people and the environment.
 A few years ago the Foundation launched an international prize in the Founder’s honour, with a distinguished international selection panel, for the institution that does the most to further one of these aims.

 In 2019, the Foundation announced the creation of a new Prize for Humanity, worth 1 million euros, to be awarded annually, starting in 2020.
 The first prize will be in the field of climate change, which the Foundation views as the greatest and most urgent challenge facing humanity.

 Throughout its history the Foundation has had a member of the Founder’s family on the board of trustees.
 The Founder’s grandson, Mikhael Essayan, was Honorary President and a member of the board for 24 years.
 His son, the Founder’s great-grandson, Martin Essayan, is the third generation to serve on the board and took over responsibility for the UK Branch and Armenian Communities Department from his father.